c3sr/scope/enable/README.md

 directories in this folder will be treated as scopes, and automatically enabled.

-As an additional requirement, they should use
+As an additional requirement, they should use in their `CMakeLists.txt`

 ```cmake
 set(SCOPE_AUTOENABLE_TARGET <target> PARENT_SCOPE)